iBreakProd/Arctic-Support-Agent/README.md

 # [Arctic](https://arctic.hrsht.me/) - Smart Hydration E-Commerce

-**Arctic** is a humble exploration into building an e-commerce application for premium hydration gear.
-It is powered by a custom-built AI architecture, representing a learning journey into how an LLM Tool Runner can gently handle product searches, order status checks, and personalized hydration advice through a chat interface.
+**Arctic** is an e-commerce application for premium hydration gear.
+It features a custom-built AI architecture, serving as a practical implementation of an LLM Tool Runner that handles product searches, order status checks, and personalized hydration advice through a chat interface.
 Built as a Turborepo monorepo, it features an Express backend, a React frontend, and a PostgreSQL database.
-I am deeply grateful to have had the opportunity to build and share this.

 ## 🎥 Demo Video